puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 ## How to enable a side-by-side experience with both versions of Microsoft Edge

-If you want to allow your users to see both versions of Microsoft Edge…….
+When the Stable channel of the next version of Microsoft Edge is released, the current version of Microsoft Edge will be hidden after the next version is installed.
+If you want to let your users to see both versions of Microsoft Edge side-by-side in Windows, you can enable this experience by setting the **Allowsxs** group policy to "Enabled".

+> [!NOTE]
+> By default this group policy is set to "Not configured", which results in the current version of Microsoft Edge being hidden when the next version of Microsoft Edge is installed.